arthurrump/arthurrump.com/content/posts/20161223-hello-world.md

 Just one thing left: why [Hexo](https://hexo.io/)?
 When scrolling through [staticgen.com](http://www.staticgen.com/) there are lots of options and there are probably many more out there that aren't on that list.
 Why did I pick Hexo?
 First of all, it's one of the demos on the [GitLab Pages account](https://gitlab.com/pages), so I could just copy their build file, instead of trying to configure something myself.
 It's also very easy to install Hexo using [npm](https://www.npmjs.com/) and, to be honest, the site just gave me a good feeling.
 Sometimes that's all it takes.

 So there you have it: this is the technology stack supporting this blog.
 I hope this time everything works out well and I'll be able to use this blog for a very long time.

-*Thanks for reading!
-Enjoyed this post?
-Please share it with your friends using the buttons below!
-Have some questions?
-Comments can be found below too!
-And on a final note: grammar corrections are always welcome!
-English is not my primary language, but that's not a reason to don't learn how to use the language correctly.*